uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/run-length-encoding.md

 {panel type="curiosity"}

-# Run length coding representation in practice
+# Run length encoding representation in practice

 In practice this method (with some extra tricks) can be used to compress images to about 15% of their original size.
 In real systems, the original image only uses one bit for every pixel to store the black and white values (not one character, which we used for our calculations).
 However, the run length numbers are also stored much more efficiently, again using bit patterns that take very little space to represent the numbers.
-The bit patterns used are usually based on a technique called Huffman coding, but that is beyond what we want to get into here.
+The bit patterns used are usually based on a technique called Huffman coding, but we will get to that later.

 {panel end}